-She lit the Shabbat candles.
-He blessed the wine.
-The eldest sprinkled salt on the challah, and they thanked God for the delicious golden bounty.
+She must have lit the Shabbat candles.
+He must have blessed the wine.
+Maybe the eldest sprinkled salt on the challah, before they thanked God for the delicious golden bounty.

-Together they sat, faces warmed by candlelight.
-The rain outside threw frigid daggers against the windowpane.
+And then they sat, faces warmed by candlelight while the rain outside threw frigid daggers against the windowpane.

 Maybe they ate chicken soup.
 Maybe vegetable barley.
 Maybe they had cholent, and chopped liver and kuggel.

 Maybe she baked the little ones’ favorite parve chocolate cake.